learn-co-curriculum/cssi-3.5-jquery-events/Readme.md

 $("#my_element").slideDown(2000);
 $("#my_element").slideUp(2000);
 ```
 This works, but we're repeating the lookup for the HTML element with the ID of stuff multiple times.
-This is not only harder to write but is also computationally expensive (it takes jQuery time to look it up each time).

 Instead we can do this:
 ```
 $("#my_element").css("color", "blue").slideDown(2000).slideUp(2000);
 ```